aunfl0w/frozen-particle-waves/README.md

 * IoT hardware learning.

 ## How it may be used
-Run FPW in a network with IoT devices to centralize data and coordinate access and distribution.
+Run FPW on your network with IoT devices to centralize data and coordinate access and distribution.
+Current feature highlights: Store images from webcams, control lights, make videos from saved images.

 #### Build Configure and Run
 1. Clone the repo git clone https://github.com/aunfl0w/frozen-particle-waves.git
-2. Run mvn install to build/test and make an example config file in src/test/resources/ImageRetrievers.xml
-3. Run mvn install to make the spring boot app jar
-4. Copy the ImageRetrievers.xml file to another location and customize it as needed.
-5. Start the application with this command java -jar target/frozen-particle-waves-0.0.1-SNAPSHOT.jar --camera.config.file=<full path to your file>
+2. See instructions in the server directory for more information.